TheRizzy/ConfBooker/README.md

 -  reserve conference room - [http://127.0.0.1:8000/room/reserve/<int:id>/](http://127.0.0.1:8000/room/reserve/<int:id>/)

 Pleas note that `int:id` can be change to any id room in datebase - if it's not there return 404 page

 ***
+> [!NOTE]
-In file `requirements.txt` you can check all packages use in the environment to run project.
+> In file `requirements.txt` you can check all packages use in the environment to run project.